awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-creating-configuring-network-of-brokers.md

 ## Prerequisites<a name="creating-configuring-network-of-brokers-create-brokers"></a>

 To create a network of brokers, you must have the following:
 + Two or more simultaneously active brokers \(named `MyBroker1` and `MyBroker2` in this tutorial\)\.
-For more information about creating brokers, see [Tutorial: Creating and Configuring an Amazon MQ Broker](amazon-mq-creating-configuring-broker.md)\.
+For more information about creating brokers, see [Creating and configuring an ActiveMQ broker](amazon-mq-creating-configuring-broker.md)\.
 + The two brokers must be in the same VPC or in peered VPCs\.
 For more information about VPCs, see [What is Amazon VPC?](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) in the *Amazon VPC User Guide* and [What is VPC Peering?](https://docs.aws.amazon.com/vpc/latest/peering/Welcome.html) in the *Amazon VPC Peering Guide*\.
 **Important**
 If you don't have a default VPC, subnet\(s\), or security group, you must create them first\.
 For more information, see the following in the *Amazon VPC User Guide*:
 [Creating a Default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html#create-default-vpc) [Creating a Default Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html#create-default-subnet) [Creating a Security Group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#CreatingSecurityGroups)
 + Two users with identical usernames and passwords for both brokers\.
-For more information about creating users, see [Tutorial: Creating and Managing Amazon MQ Broker Users](amazon-mq-listing-managing-users.md)\.
+For more information about creating users, see [Creating and managing ActiveMQ broker users](amazon-mq-listing-managing-users.md)\.

 The following example uses two [single\-instance brokers](single-broker-deployment.md)\.
 However, you can create networks of brokers using [active/standby brokers](active-standby-broker-deployment.md) or a combination of broker deployment modes\.